At JUC London I attended Bringing Continuous Delivery to Cloud-Scale with Jenkins, Docker and "Tiger" talk by Kohsuke Kwaguchi and Harpreet Singh.

 Kohsuke made a live demo of such an integration.
 He committed a fix to a demo project, which triggered a jenkins build to publish a fresh new Docker image.
 DockerHub notification then do trigger the CD workflow to upgrade the production application with this up-to-date Docker image.
 Docker traceability do record docker image fingerprints so we can check which Docker image was used and which jenkins build did created it.

 Docker definitively is a major component in Jenkins way to address the CD challenge.
 CloudBees is also working on addressing large scale installations with support for Docker-shared execution within CloudBees Jenkins Operation Center.
 Harpreet also announced plan to deliver Kubernetes support on next release.
-Operation Center is evolving to embrace multi-master installation, with "promotion" for jobs to get moved from one master to another, cross master triggers, and such multi-master interactions.
+Operation Center is evolving to embrace multi-controller installation, with "promotion" for jobs to get moved from one controller to another, cross controller triggers, and such multi-controller interactions.

 CloudBees product line is evolving into CloudBees platform : Team Edition for small team, Enterprise edition for larger installations, with "packs" for specific set of additional features (Amazon support for sample), and a fresh new"Tiger" project - here we go - aka Jenkins-as-a-Service, dedicated to big companies.

-DEV@Cloud already do offer such a service with thousands jenkins masters hosted on Amazon and elastic build slave infrastructure.
+DEV@Cloud already do offer such a service with thousands jenkins controllers hosted on Amazon and elastic build agent infrastructure.
 Tiger goal is to offer the same experience behind company firewall.
-Multi-tenanted masters and slaves provisioned on-demand without administration hell, is built on top of CloudBees platform so do benefit all the tooling provided by CloudBees Jenkins Enterprise (security, monitoring, visualization).
+Multi-tenanted controllers and agents provisioned on-demand without administration hell, is built on top of CloudBees platform so do benefit all the tooling provided by CloudBees Jenkins Enterprise (security, monitoring, visualization).

 So, Docker again.
 Seems this is not about the Tiger I expected but actually some Tiger Whale...